The Persistence of Neural Collapse Despite Low-Rank Bias: Deep UFM proofs

-We will now show that this lower bound is attainable by a linear model DNC solution, and hence that the loss attained at a DNC solution in the non-linear model cannot outperform the global minimum of a DNC solution in the linear case.
-First consider the function on the right hand side and relabel $\alpha_1 \rightarrow x_0$ and $\omega_{K-1}^{(l)} \rightarrow x_l$ so
+We will now show that this lower bound is attainable by a linear model DNC solution, and thus, the loss attained at a DNC solution in the non-linear model cannot outperform the global minimum of a DNC solution in the linear case.